druxt/druxt.js/docs/content/guide/theming.md

 Most Druxt modules can have the default template overridden, allowing for full control of the default slot rendering.

-The available data provided to the template scope is deteremined by the relevant module.
+The available data provided to the template scope is determined by the relevant module.

 ```vue
 <DruxtEntity>